guytet/python/deadman_switch/README.md

 # To remind you to ssh into the system, otherwise the critical logic will trigger
 RECIPIENTS_WARN = ['user1@example.com', 'user2@example.com']

-# The addresses which will recieve the  final alert - likely not your own,
+# The addresses which will recieve the  final alert - likely not your own.
 # Remember to be polite, this could be your last message...
 RECIPIENTS_CRIT = ['user3@example.com', 'user4@example.com']
 ```